 Volcanoes in Ecuador

-The following are the most impressive volcanoes in Ecuador and the best to visit on your Ecuador itinerary!
 From unique volcanic crater lakes to towering active volcanoes that you might get to see in action, visiting Ecuador volcanoes is a highlight of a trip.
+These are the most impressive volcanoes in Ecuador and the best to visit on your Ecuador itinerary!

-Cotopaxi Volcano is Ecuador’s most famous and perhaps the most visited, and with good reason: it’s stunningly beautiful, easily accessible from Quito, and very active.
+Cotopaxi Volcano is Ecuador’s most famous and perhaps the most visited, and with good reason: it is stunningly beautiful, easily accessible from Quito, and very active.

 So active, in fact, we had to cancel one of our trips to Cotopaxi National Park when it began exploding ash and gases in August 2015, just miles away from where we lived in the Valle de los Chillos outside of Quito.
 Don’t worry; after a year of activity, Cotopaxi calmed down and was reopened to visitors and climbers in late 2017.